 At the completion of the course the student:

-has a basic understanding of the main concepts and theories developed by Michel Foucault, Achille Mbembe, Jasbir Puar and their impact on literary theory and cultural studies in the past decades;
+has a basic understanding of the main concepts and theories developed by Michel Foucault, Philippe Lacoue-Labarthe, and Catherine Malabou

-is able to identify, select, and cite key phrases, ideas, and concepts from theoretical texts, and to integrate these citations into a coherent argument of her own;
+is able to identify, select, and cite key phrases, ideas, and concepts from theoretical texts, and develop analyses building towards a coherent argument of her own

-can bring these theoretical ideas to bear in their own analysis of cultural texts.
+can bring these theoretical ideas to bear in their own critical analysis of cultural texts.

 Mode of instruction